Argentina Global Business Entities Guide Slovenia Limited Liability Company

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-There are no such direct costs related only to good standing.
+There are no maintenance costs for companies in good standing [Note to Multilaw: can you confirm?].
 However, it must maintain a registered address in Slovenia, and it must submit its annual accounts.
-In addition, the company should consider maintenance costs related to its office address (e.g. rent payment, utility costs, etc.), payment of directors remunerations (if any), accounting services provided by an external accountant (if not employed in the company), employees` salaries, registration fees regarding registration of corporate changes and annual financial statements, taxes, etc.
+Relevant costs pertain to its office address (e.g. rent payment, utility costs etc.), payment of directors remunerations (if any), accounting services provided by an external accountant (if not employed in the company), employees’ salaries, registration fees regarding registration of corporate changes and annual financial statements, taxes etc.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).